Top 5 Geothermal Attractions In Rotorua

-Wai-O-Tapu is just under half-an-hour’s drive from Rotorua town centre, and tickets cost $32.50 for adults and $11.00 for children.
-On-site, there’s also a collection of picnic areas, a great gift shop and the appropriately named Geyser Café.
+Wai-O-Tapu is just under half-an-hour's drive from Rotorua town centre.
+On-site, there's also a collection of picnic areas, a great gift shop and the appropriately named Geyser Cafe.

-If you’re looking to get lost in the sulphuric landscapes of Rotorua but don’t have room to splash the cash, don’t worry, because there are oodles of interesting sites to enjoy for free!
+If you'ree looking to get lost in the sulphuric landscapes of Rotorua but don't have room to splash the cash, don't worry, because there are oodles of interesting sites to enjoy for free!